-If you’re getting a divorce, the tax implications probably are not the most pressing issue in your mind.
+If you’re getting a divorce, the tax implications probably are not the most pressing issue on your mind.
 The specifics of filing taxes after divorce and how you draw up your divorce agreement could make a big difference when it comes to your tax refund.
-As you prepare for life after your divorce, here are things to think about so you can stay on top of your taxes.
+Many couples consult financial advisors to help them divide assets and plan for a financial future after divorce.
+As you prepare for your divorce needs, here are some important things to think about so you can stay on top of your taxes.

 Determine Your Filing Status

 The filing statuses that you can use will depend on when your divorce is completed.
 If you complete your divorce on or before Dec.
 31 (the final day of the tax year) then you cannot file a joint tax return.
-If the new year starts before your divorce becomes official, you can still file for a joint return for the previous year.
+If the new year starts before your divorce becomes official, the IRS will still recognize you as married, and therefore allow you to file a joint return for the previous year.
 If you are eligible to file a joint return but you do not want to, you can choose the married filing separately status.

 When filing taxes after divorce, you can only use the head of household status if you meet all three of the following requirements: